skahl/hpbu/README.md

 as it was described in:
 - Kahl, S., & Kopp, S. (2018).
 A Predictive Processing Model of Perception and Action for Self-Other Distinction.
-Frontiers in Psychology, 9, 47–14. http://doi.org/10.3389/fpsyg.2018.02421
+Frontiers in Psychology, 9, 47–14. http://doi.org/10.3389/fpsyg.2018.02421 and in:

-and in:
-- Kahl (soon to be published dissertation).
-Social Motorics - a predictive processing model for efficient embodied communication
+- Kahl (2020).
+Social Motorics - a predictive processing model for efficient embodied communication. https://doi.org/10.4119/unibi/2945718

 For these works, the model was trained on handwritten corpus that was specifically recorded for this purpose: https://github.com/skahl/handwritten-digits-corpus